 Freestyle ice time is available during the week for figure skaters just starting out or those established skaters.
-This is not for beginner skaters skating without a coach.
 You do not have to be a member of the Keene Figure Skating Club to skate on freestyle ice.
-But you must be a member of US Figure Skating.
-Walk on skaters are welcome to attend a session- Admission is $15 pending availability.
+But you must be a member of US Figure Skating or Learn to Skate USA.

 Interested in private lessons for your skater email email@example.com.

 Check out the Coaches we have available for private lessons!
 Available Coaches

 Code of Conduct During Freestyle Sessions